Christian Lundgaard: 2022 season

 The thirteenth round, at the 2022 Gallagher Grand Prix saw Lundgaard qualify sixth.
-He moved into fourth at the race start and passed Felix Rosenqvist on lap 9 for third.
+He moved into fourth at the race start and passed Felix Rosenqvist on lap nine for third.
 He overtook Colton Herta for second after the American slowed.
 Lundgaard even pressured race leader Alexander Rossi for the lead, but had to settle for second.
 Despite that, it was his first ever IndyCar podium and said that "it feels amazing".
 Lundgaard followed it up with a best third in qualifying at the 2022 Big Machine Music City Grand Prix.
 With two laps to go, Lundgaard steered out of trouble as he faced a safety car whilst in third place.
 However, he suddenly dropped to eighth at the flag.
 A poor weekend in the 2022 Bommarito Automotive Group 500 followed, before qualifying fourth in the penultimate race in Portland.
-However his first pit stop had problems, and he fell near outside the top 10.
+However his first pit stop had problems, and he fell near outside the top-ten.
 He tried to recover, but near the end Lundgaard made a mistake and collected a foam barrier dropping him to 21st as he was forced to pit.
-The final race at Laguna Seca saw Lundgaard qualify 16th, but brilliantly improved to finish fifth.
+The final race at Laguna Seca saw Lundgaard qualify sixteenth, but brilliantly improved to finish fifth.
 Lundgaard ended his rookie season of IndyCar in 14th with 323 points.
 This meant that he won the Rookie Of The Year, beating his closest rookie rival David Malukas by 18 points.
 On his rookie title, Lundgaard expressed that his "route to IndyCar rookie title was very tough".

 2023 season

 In August 2022, Lundgaard signed a contract to remain with Rahal Letterman Lanigan Racing for 2023 and beyond.
+2023 would be Lundgaard's breakout year in IndyCar.
+He captured his first IndyCar win in Toronto.

+Arrow McLaren (2025–)

+Lundgaard switched to Arrow McLaren for the 2025 season, replacing Alexander Rossi and partnered with Pato O'Ward and Nolan Siegel.
+With McLaren in 2025, he started the Indianapolis 500 with a career-best eighth starting position, finishing also a career-best seventh.
+He earned a pole at Portland, although he dropped six-positions due to an engine change, and earned six podium finishes.